Harold Ivory Williams: Career

 Williams joined the Mount Calvary Holy Church at the age of 16.

 In 1949, he pastored his first church in Washington D.C., Mount Calvary Holy Church #1.
 Mt.
 Calvary later merged with the Christ is the Answer Church pastored by Rev. Alfred Owens to become Greater Mt.
 Calvary Holy Church.
 The church, with over 4000 members, is also the national headquarters for Mt.
 Calvary Holy Churches of America, Inc. In 1958, Williams co-founded the Mount Calvary Holy Temple in Baltimore, Maryland with his mother, Ethel Williams, and his first wife, Amanda Williams.

 In 1972, Williams was appointed the Sr. Bishop and Overseer of the Mount Calvary Holy Churches of America, Inc., which has grown to over 60 churches in the United States and abroad since 1948.

-Williams was also a member of the Minister Conference of Baltimore and Vicinity; the Baltimore Clergy In Action; the Pastor's Conference; the Pentecostal Ministers Alliance; and the Bishop's Council International.
+Williams was also a member of the Ministers' Conference of Baltimore and Vicinity; the Baltimore Clergy In Action; the Pastor's Conference; the Pentecostal Ministers Alliance; and the Bishop's Council International.